mozilla-l10n/styleguides/README.md

 ## Updating the documentation

 Simply open a pull request adding the new file or updating an existing document.
 Make sure to follow [these style guidelines](https://github.com/mozilla-l10n/documentation/blob/master/misc/documentation_styleguide.md), and note that all pull requests need to be reviewed before merging.
 The instructions for creating new community style guides are part of the [guidelines for community style guides](docs/guidelines/styleguide_guidelines.md).
-Please also run the following commands to ensure the files are well-formated.
+Please also run the following commands to ensure the files are correctly formatted.

 ```
 $ npm install